b17z/lit-hub/README.md

 This is in no particular order.
 I will get to the ones that actually make sense at the time of development.
 This will be an evergrowing list but you can always keep track of the progress right here.

 ## Immediate To Do List
-- [] Add content to README
+- [ ] Add content to README
-- [] Add how to contribute section
+- [ ] Add how to contribute section
-- [] Add code of conduct
+- [ ] Add code of conduct
-- [] Upload sample designs into a separate folder
 - [x] Set up Firebase for temporary hosting
-- [] Vertcoin Academy designs
-- [] Logos and images procurement
+- [ ] Add serach feature
-- [] Migrate current documentation into new VertDocs
+- [x] Migrate current documentation into new VertDocs

 ## Later on To Do List